jhatheisen/SpareBnB/README.md

     {
       "message": "Validation Error",
       "statusCode": 400,
-      "errors": [
+      "errors": {
-        "Page must be between 0 and 10",
-        "Size must be greater than or equal to 0", "Maximum latitude is invalid",
+        "page": "Page must be greater than or equal to 1", "size": "Size must be greater than or equal to 1", "maxLat": "Maximum latitude is invalid",
-        "Minimum latitude is invalid",
+        "minLat": "Minimum latitude is invalid",
-        "Maximum longitude is invalid",
+        "minLng": "Maximum longitude is invalid",
-        "Minimum longitude is invalid",
+        "maxLng": "Minimum longitude is invalid",
-        "Maximum price must be a number greater than or equal to 0", "Minimum price must be a number greater than or equal to 0" ]
+        "minPrice": "Maximum price must be greater than or equal to 0", "maxPrice": "Minimum price must be greater than or equal to 0" }
     }
     ```